scrabbletank/farhome-rules/book-docs/rules-book.md

 ___
 - **Death:** Draining life or unnatural decay.
 - **Holy:** smiting a creature or attacking their spirit.
-- **Pyschic:** causing madness or deteriorating the mind.
+- **Psychic:** causing madness or deteriorating the mind.

 ## Magic Items

 Magic items give a variety of effects and bonuses.
 Only some magic items require attunement, and each character can only attune with 3 magic items at a time.
 While you can carry multiple magic items of the same type, you can only get the benefit of one of them.
-For example, you cannot get the benefit of a _Cloak of Shadows_ as well as a _Cloak of Waterbreathing_.
+For example, you cannot get the benefit of a _Cloak of Shadows_ as well as a _Cloak of Water breathing_.

 ### Attunement